 In Hanoi, it’s tough to find vegan banh mi, though an OK one can be had at Pateta (at the corner of Ma May and Dao Duy Tu).

-However, if you want banh mi with fried or scrambled eggs, they are available at many of the banh mi stalls dotted around town.
+However, if you want vegetarian banh mi in Hanoi, with fried or scrambled eggs, they are available at many of the banh mi stalls dotted around town.
 Try the popular Banh Mi 25 on Hang Ca, or just look for the word “trung” (which means egg) and be sure to specify “không thịt” when you order.

 Coconut Rolls / Bo Bia